mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 This can be explained by the fact that memories are stored differently than we experience them and the duration is not taken into account.
 In our memories the maximum value (pain or pleasure) and the final value are averaged.
 As the end of the second experiment was somewhat more pleasant, most people opted for it.

-Daniel Kahnemann uses the study’s results to introduce the concept of two selves: the experiencing self and the remembering self.
+Daniel Kahneman uses the study’s results to introduce the concept of two selves: the experiencing self and the remembering self.
 Despite experiencing well-being differently, decisions often favor the remembering self.
 We are willing to let our experiencing-self suffer to form good memories.

 ---

 *Thank you for reading!*

-*This was the second part of my in-depth series exploring "Thinking, Fast and Slow" by Daniel Kahnemann.
+*This was the second part of my in-depth series exploring "Thinking, Fast and Slow" by Daniel Kahneman.
 Check out the entire series here:*
 - *Part 1: [In the Realm of Thought: 11 Cognitive Biases and Heuristics Unveiled]({% post_url 2023-12-07-In-the-Realm-of-Thought %})*
 - *Part 2: [The Psychology of Choice: Understanding How Heuristics Shape Decision-Making]({% post_url 2023-12-10-The-Psychology-of-Choice %})*
 - *Part 3: [9 Learnings from “Thinking, Fast and Slow” You Can Apply in Your Day-to-Day Life]({% post_url 2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow %})*